jorge-armando-navarro-flores/chat_with_PDF/README.md

 6. Click the process button and wait label say Done
 ![Upload PDF](./screenshots/cwp_done.png)

-7. Ask questions in natural language about the loaded PDFs using the chat interface.
+7. Ask questions in natural language about the loaded PDF using the chat interface.
 ![Ask to PDF](./screenshots/cwp_ask.png)